Bali Tips & Information 2022 (Upated August 2024)

 Nusa Penida Tips

 While not on the main island of Bali, Nusa Penida is about a 45-minute boat ride away from Sanur.
-It is very much worth a visit, and lots of the photos you see trending on Instagram are of its breathtaking coastline.
-You can do day trips to experience the major scenery and spend a little time at the beach or snorkelling, or stay a little longer to disconnect or dive.
-I had a great stay at Adiwana Warnikali Nusa Penida with its proximity to the dock and striking views, and also just spent three days at MĀUA, a newly opened boutique resort with private pool villas and a pretty good restaurant.
+It is very worth a visit, and many of the photos you see trending on Instagram are of its breathtaking coastline.
+You can do day trips to experience the major scenery, spend a little time at the beach or snorkelling, or stay a little longer to disconnect or dive.
+I had a great stay at Adiwana Warnikali Nusa Penida, with its proximity to the dock and striking views, and also just spent three days at MĀUA, a newly opened boutique resort with private pool villas and a pretty good restaurant.

-One last thing to be prepared for – various seasons can bring rough rides and windows are closed to avoid the splash, making the cabin hot and humid (especially in the middle of the day).
+One last thing to be prepared for – various seasons can bring rough rides, and windows are closed to avoid splashing, making the cabin hot and humid (especially in the middle of the day).
 If you get sea sick, try to sit towards the back of the boat where the door is open and you can a bit more of a breeze.
-Travelling early morning also sees cooler temperatures.
+Travelling early in the morning also sees cooler temperatures.

 Bali Tips & Information 2022